reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 image: images/stock/0118-keyboard-1200x628-branded.jpg
 url: understanding-kotlin-coroutines
 ---

-We use a mix of two kinds of programming models when building applications: synchronous and asynchronous.

-Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
+Coroutines are a design pattern for writing asynchronous programs for running multiple tasks concurrently.

+In asynchronous programs, multiple tasks execute in parallel on separate threads without waiting for the other tasks to complete.
+Threads are an expensive resource and too many threads lead to a performance overhead due to high memory consumption and CPU usage.

-A coroutine is a concurrency design pattern used to write asynchronous programs.
-They are computations that run on top of threads that can be suspended and resumed.
+Coroutines are an alternate way of writing asynchronous programs but are much more lightweight compared to threads.
+They are computations that run on top of threads.

+We can suspend a coroutine to allow other coroutines to run on the same thread.
+We can further resume the coroutine to run on the same or a different thread.

 When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
+This way we can run many coroutines concurrently using only a small pool of threads thereby using very limited system resources.

 In this post, we will understand how to use coroutines in Kotlin with the help of examples.

 {{% github "https://github.com/thombergs/code-examples/tree/master/kotlin/coroutines" %}}

 ## Adding the Dependencies for Coroutines
-The Kotlin language gives us basic constructs for coroutines but more useful constructs built on top of the basic coroutines are available in the `kotlinx-coroutines-core` library.
-So let us add the dependency to the `kotlinx-coroutines-core` library:
+The Kotlin language gives us basic constructs for writing coroutines but more useful constructs built on top of the basic coroutines are available in the `kotlinx-coroutines-core` library.
+So we need to add the dependency to the `kotlinx-coroutines-core` library before starting to write coroutines:

 Our build tool of choice is Gradle, so the dependency on the `kotlinx-coroutines-core` library will look like this: